bestadamdagoat/txVanityPlateChecker/README.md

 - Checks if the plate is taken, available, or if you're being blocked by incapsula.

 ## NOTES:
-- The default query.txt file will contain random plates that are available and not available.
+- The default `query.txt` file will contain random plates that are available and not available.
 If every plate is coming up as either available/not-available, go into the main.py and set debug mode to true to get a further insight into what the bot is seeing.

 - On the dev branch, debug mode is enabled by default.

 - The default checklink is for the Classic Black Silver plate, which supports up to 7 characters.

 - The default wait time is 3 seconds.
-Set it to whatever you want.
+Set it to whatever you want in `config.ini` by editing `sleeptime`.

 ## UPCOMING FEATURES:
 NOTE: If you want to see the latest planned features/progress on them, go to the Issues tab and sort by the tag [enhancement](https://github.com/bestadamdagoat/txVanityPlateChecker/labels/enhancement).

-- Make settings configured by a config file https://github.com/bestadamdagoat/txVanityPlateChecker/issues/4
 - Make code cleaner https://github.com/bestadamdagoat/txVanityPlateChecker/issues/3
 - Fix formatting of the console log https://github.com/bestadamdagoat/txVanityPlateChecker/issues/2